open-orchestra/open-orchestra/doc/debian-install.md

     apt-get install php5 php-pear php5-mysql

-Once install is done, restart Apache with :

-    service apache2 restart

 In addition, mongo driver for php has to be installed :

     pecl install mongo

-Finally, to activate the extension edite /etc/ph5/apache2/php.ini and add the following line :
+To activate the extension, edit /etc/ph5/apache2/php.ini and add the following line :

     extension=mongo.so

+Finally, restart Apache with :

+    service apache2 restart

 ##### 5. Install Varnish